exratione/selenium-service-example/README.md

 In BrowserStack's case, you should not try to run more than about 8-10 parallel test threads through the same tunnel instance as it will definitely run into issues.
 If you want greater concurrency then run several tunnel instances in parallel and split your threads between them.
+You will also have to impose a delay of 10-20 seconds between the launch of each tunnel instance, otherwise BrowserStack's server infrastructure becomes confused and may reject WebDriver initialization attempts.